cgarciae/ciclo/README.md

     stop=total_steps, # stop: Optional[int | Period]
 )
 ```
-Schedules are callables of the form `f(elapsed) -> bool` that return `True` when the task should be executed.
-Callbacks on the other hand are either objects that implement the `LoopCallback` protocol or function of the form:
+### Loop function callbacks

-### Loop callback fuctions
+Callbacks are either objects that implement the `LoopCallback` protocol or functions of the form:

 ```python
 # variadic: accepts between 0 and 4 arguments